-- 1. To comply with the provisions of s.56A of the Town and Country Planning Act 1971. - 2.
-In the interests of the character of the Listed Building.
+- 1. To comply with the provisions of S. 41 of the Town and Country Planning Act 1971 - To ensure a satisfactory appearance.

-Dated 31 day of May 19' 88
+Dated Third Oday of December 19 87

-Signed day of May し
+Signed Oday of December

-Designation CHIEF PLANNING OFFICER ••••
+Designation CHIEF PLANNING OFFICER

 NOTE

 - 1. If the applicant is aggrieved by the decision of the local planning authority to refuse listed building consent for the proposed works, or to grant consent subject to conditions, he may, by notice served within six months of receipt of this notice, appeal to the Secretary of State for the Environment in accordance with part one Schedule 11 to the Town and Country Planning Act, 1971.
 The Secretary of State has power to allow a longer period for the giving of a notice of appeal and he will exercise his power in cases where he is satisfied that the applicant has deferred the giving of notice because negotiations with the local planning authority in regard to the proposed works are in progress. - 2.
 If listed building consent is refused, or granted subject to conditions whether by the local planning authority or by the Secretary of State for the Environment, and the owner of the land claims that the land has become incapable of reasonably beneficial use in its existing state and cannot be rendered capable of reasonably beneficial use by the carrying out of any works which have been or would be permitted, he may serve on the council of the county district, in which the land is situated a listed building purchase notice requiring that council to purchase his interest in the land in accordance with the provisions of Section 190 of the Town and Country Planning Act, 1971. - 3.
 In certain circumstances, a claim may be made against the local planning authority for compensation, where permission is refused or granted subject to conditions by the Secretary of State on appeal or on a reference of the application to him.
 The circumstances in which such compensation is payable are set out in section 171 of the Town and Country Planning Act, 1971.